anacaroliness9/customvision-operations/README.md

 # Custom Vision Operations

-***Applying Devops to Custom Vision Project***
+***Operalizating and applying continuous learning to Custom Vision***

 In this workshop you will learn how to create a Custom Vision project with code (Python), how to get the evaluation metrics from your Custom Vision trained model with the Custom Vision SDK and sckit-learn, how to deploy, how to send alerts with your model do not perform well and how use the good predictions to re-feed your model re-train your model to continuously improve it.
-All this applying Devops.

 <br>
 <br>